History of Toddington services

 Banquets of Oxford Ltd

 Banquets were the only firm to tender the second time who hadn't taken part in the first bid.
-Its catering was described as "limited" and its design "poor", with the café being surrounded by the car park.
+Their catering was described as "limited" and their design "poor", with the café being surrounded by the car park.
 The building would have been a hyperbolic paraboloid with a central sphere, to attract attention.
 On the eastbound side, this would have been at the top of the hill.

 It was a large design with a café, restaurant and transport café all on both sides of the road, and all operated independently, alongside a kiosk and a shop.
 There would have been 600 seats.
 Food would mostly have been frozen and delivered from a production centre in Bedford.
 The cooking would have been reliant on new microwave technology, and the menu would have been very American.